-- 140. Plaintiffs incorporate by reference and re-allege each and every allegation contained in the preceding paragraphs, as though fully set forth herein. - 141.
-The Fifth Amendment provides that no person shall "be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation."

-- 142. As holders of Junior Preferred Stock, Plaintiffs have the right to protect their investment by filing certain causes of action, including derivative lawsuits and claims seeking injunctive and declaratory relief. - 143.
-These causes of action constitute property rights protected by the Fifth Amendment. - Preferred stockholders filed direct claims seeking to enjoin the Sweep Amendment, as well as derivative claims on behalf of the Companies challenging the Sweep Amendment.
+- 150. Plaintiffs incorporate by reference and re-allege each and every allegation contained in the preceding paragraphs, as though fully set forth herein. - 151.
+The Fifth Amendment provides that no person shall "be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation." - 152.
+As holders of Junior Preferred Stock and common stock, Plaintiffs have the right to protect their investment by filing certain causes of action, including derivative lawsuits and claims seeking injunctive and declaratory relief. - 153.
+These causes of action constitute property rights protected by the Fifth Amendment. - 154.
+After Treasury and the Agency imposed the Sweep Amendment, other stockholders filed direct claims seeking to enjoin the Sweep Amendment, as well as derivative claims on behalf of the Companies challenging the Sweep Amendment.
 The D.C.
 Circuit has ruled that these derivative claims, which accrued on August 17, 2012-the date of the Sweep Amendment-were taken away from Junior Preferred stockholders by Treasury and the Agency.

-That D.C.
+- That D.C.
 Circuit decision conflicts with a decision of the Federal Circuit in First Hartford Corp.
 Pension Plan & Tr. v.
 United States, 194 F.3d 1279 (Fed.
 Cir.
 1999).
 The D.C.
-Circuit also ruled that all of the Junior Preferred stockholders' claims for injunctive relief were barred by the Recovery Act. - 145.
-To the extent Plaintiffs are prevented from receiving a full remedy for the harm caused by the Sweep Amendment by virtue of any court's holding that certain Recovery Act provisions block legal actions needed to fully remedy the harm caused by the Sweep Amendment, the application of those provisions to the Plaintiffs' challenges to the Sweep Amendment constitutes a taking of private property without payment of just compensation. - 146.
+Circuit also ruled that all of the Junior Preferred stockholders' claims for injunctive relief were barred by the Recovery Act. - 155.
+To the extent Plaintiffs are prevented from receiving a full remedy for the harm caused by the Sweep Amendment and the Fourth Amendment by virtue of any court's holding that certain Recovery Act provisions block legal actions needed to fully remedy the harm caused by the Sweep Amendment, the application of those provisions to the Plaintiffs' challenges to the Sweep Amendment constitutes a taking of private property without payment of just compensation. - 156.
 Plaintiffs suffered harm as a direct and proximate result of the foregoing unconstitutional taking.
 Plaintiffs' injuries are direct and independent of any injury to the Companies and any recovery for this Taking claim would benefit the stockholders directly, and not the Companies.

-COUNT IV Breach Of Fiduciary Duty
+COUNT IV Breach Of Fiduciary Duty (All Plaintiffs)